Thursday, June 28, 2018

 The narrative arc of Michael Scott

 Michael grows as the seasons go by, influenced by the people around him.
 But at the beginning of the show, Michael is pretty clearly a racist.
-Season one is the status quo for Michael as the curtain raises, letting us see what he is like before the events of the show begin to change him.
+Season one is the status quo for Michael as the curtain rises, letting us see what he is like before the events of the show begin to change him.
 He is clueless, stupid, racist, and sexist.
 We laugh at him because he is what is wrong with the American workplace.
 He is not a good person with flaws so much as an incarnation of all that is bad.
-This montage captures most of him at his his worst:
+This montage captures most of him at his worst:

 After the short season one, the creators realized that unlike the British version of the show, this one was going to try to stick around for the long haul.
 That meant they couldn't leave Michael relentlessly awful.
 So Season Two starts to give us a more complex view of him.
 We see that he is a good salesman who was pushed into a position that isn't right for him.
 This alternating Michael--the terrible, tone-deaf racist and the sympathetic, goofy guy who just needs to be surrounded by better people--is carried into season three.